 New date 21 January 2018

 EUR 325- [NOVA students]

-André Mintz – PhD candidate in Communication Studies, Universidade Federal de Minas Gerais (Brazil), researcher of the Intermedia Connections Research Group (NucCon).
+André Mintz –PhD candidate in Communication Studies, Universidade Federal de Minas Gerais (Brazil), researcher of the Intermedia Connections Research Group (NucCon) and CAPES Foundation scholarship holder.
 MA in Communication Studies, Universidade Federal de Minas Gerais (Brazil).
 MA in Media Arts Cultures, Aalborg University (Denmark), Lodz University (Poland) and Danube University Krems (Austria).